troglobit/finit/README.md

 * *echo.so*: RFC 862 plugin.
 Start as inetd service, like time below.

 * *chargen.so*: RFC 864 plugin.
 Start as inetd service, like time below.

+* *daytime.so*: RFC 867 plugin.
+Start as inetd service, like time below.

 * *discard.so*: RFC 863 plugin.
 Start as inetd service, like time below.